-My husband has sometimes referred to me as a “late adopter”.
-I admit this has been true of certain forms of technology.
-I’m not the first one sprinting out of the blocks to run with the latest tech innovation when it is hurled into popular culture.
-But, when I do decide to jump in, it’s with both feet.
-I’m consumed with learning all there is to know.
-Afterward, it’s impossible to remember life as it was before…
+My husband refers to me as a “late adopter”.
+This has been true regarding certain forms of technology.
+I’m not the first to run with the latest innovation when it enters popular culture.
+But when I do jump in, it’s all the way.
+Then, I can’t remember life as it was before.

-This summer I surprised myself with a totally different type of “late adaptation”.
-It happened to be with a beverage I had never ever tried, even once.
+This summer I was surprised with a different type of “late adaptation”.
+It happened to be with a beverage I had never tried, even once.

-On the American Independence Day holiday weekend [July 4th] with Dietician Daughter, her husband and his Kansas family, she served me a berry and fresh fruit topped drink in a tall glass with a straw.
+On the July 4th American Independence Day holiday weekend I was with Dietician Daughter, her husband, and his Kansas family.
+She served me a berry and fresh fruit topped drink in a tall glass with a straw.
 It was deep burgundy in color.
-The icy glass, sweating beads of humidity, was garnished with succulent fruit.
+The icy glass, sweating beads of condensation, was garnished with succulent fruit.
 It was her version of Sangria.

-On a sultry summer afternoon, around a backyard table with good people, this new drink captured, and held, my attention.
-First, there was the thirst-quenching coolness.
-Then, there was a sophisticated lushness of summer berries in red wine.
-I loved it immediately and drank another glass.
-I had to know everything about it…
+On a sultry summer afternoon, around a backyard table with good people, this drink captured my attention.
+There was thirst-quenching coolness.
+There was the lushness of summer berries in red wine.
+I drank a second glass.

-I have been to the Iberian Peninsula in western Spain twice in the past two years, hiking the Camino de Santiago de Compostela, but I was not offered Sangria there.
-We drank delicious Galician wines in the evenings, after a day of hilly hiking, as an accompaniment to the excellent regional food.
+Twice I have been to the Iberian Peninsula in western Spain hiking the Camino de Santiago de Compostela, but I was not offered Sangria there.
+We drank wonderful Galician wines every evening as an accompaniment to the regional food.
 It was poured straight from the bottle and never mixed with anything.

-Sangria comes from the Spanish and Portuguese word “sangre” meaning blood, because of its’ usual dark red color.
+Sangria comes from the Spanish and Portuguese word “sangre” meaning blood because of its’ dark red color.
 It is traditionally made with Spanish red wine, fruit, brandy, some kind of sweetener and ice.
 Carbonated water may or may not be added for fizz.
-This is not a necessity.

 That’s all there is to it.
 This is also where Sangria becomes much more interesting.
 With a rudimentary knowledge of ingredients, the end result is in the hands of the maker.
-Nutritionist Daughter caught my imagination with her “berry” form of creativity.
-Now I find I can’t drink it any other way.
+Dietician Daughter was imaginative in her “berry” form of creativity.
+Now I can’t drink it any other way.

-I really tried.
-For the rest of the summer, since that hot July weekend, I began ordering Sangria in bars and restaurants.
+For the rest of the summer, I began ordering Sangria in restaurants.
 Some were made with white wine, some with red.
 At the very most they might have one or two pieces of shredded, mangy looking citrus fruit in the bottom of the glass.
-Tasteful pizzazz and eye candy beauty were seriously lacking.
+Pizzazz and eye candy beauty were nonexistent.
 Not one was memorable.
-Not one reminded me of friends and family sharing stories and playing games around an outside table on a late summer afternoon.
+Not one reminded me of friends and family sharing stories and playing games on a summer afternoon.
 Not one begged to be repeated.

-Thus, my short scientific study convinced me that the only Sangria worth the name and the calories is the one you make yourself.
+My short scientific study convinced me that the only Sangria worth the calories is the one you make yourself.
 With ingredients you choose.
 The wine must be of a quality that you would drink on its own.
-The fruit, according to my now highly discriminating tastes, must be plentiful.
+The fruit must be plentiful.
 And FRESH.
-Keeping the carbon footprint in mind stick with any fruit in season.

-So, here is the very, very best summer SANGRIA you will ever make.
+Here is the very best summer SANGRIA you will ever make.
 Or drink.
-It’s simple, it’s fruity, slightly dry and slightly sweet, a bit boozy, and very refreshing–like a lazy summer day.
-Pass the pitcher around a table in the mountains, by the sea, on the deck or patio or in the middle of the backyard.
-Heap more berries on top and serve with a spoon on the side!
+It’s simple, it’s fruity, slightly dry and slightly sweet, a bit boozy, and refreshing like a lazy summer day.
+Pass the pitcher around a table in the mountains, by the sea, on the terrace, or in the backyard.
+Say, “yes” to a berry summer sangria.
+Then go lie in a hammock under the trees and muse.

-- fresh whole berries [or pieces of other fruit] for garnish
+- fresh whole berries [or pieces of fruit] for garnish

 - ice to chill

 - 750 ml bottle of Spanish Red wine, chilled [I used Ribiera de Duero.
-Rioja works well too.]
+Or Rioja.]

 - ½ C. brandy